 The Company acquired a 100% interest in the Tepic claim by staking and purchasing a 100% interest in the La Sarda, Guadalupe and Sagitario claims.
 During 2009 the Company acquired further claims and the Carretara property is now connected to the Yago claim block.
 Sampling at Carretara (also known as Gallo de Oro) produced encouraging results.
-During the three months ended December 31, 2012, the Company incurred costs of \$9,884 (\$7,971 for the three months ended December 31, 2011) on the property.
-During the year ended December 31, 2012, the

-Company incurred \$111,163 of exploration costs compared to \$77,480 during the year ended December 31, 2011, all of which were written-off to operations.
-In a Letter of Intent dated March 1, 2013, the property was vended along with several others properties to Tarsis Resources Ltd. for shares and a 2% NSR royalty.
+During the three months ended March 31, 2013, the Company incurred costs of \$51,516 to maintain the property compared to exploration costs of \$28,462 during the same period in 2012, all of which were written-off to operations.
+A Letter of Intent dated March 1, 2013 was signed to vend along with several others properties to Tarsis Resources Ltd. for shares and a 2% NSR royalty.